jiming-chen/jiming-chen.github.io/content/posts/chickfila.md

 - No ECI, no structured append
 - Segmentation is automatic; given the payload (digits, spaces, hyphen), it encodes as alphanumeric (with numeric subsegments where possible)

 It was at this point that we were able to reproduce known QR codes, so we tried QR generation on a "new" serial number (e.g. 81337015160*123*), and the resulting QR code was accepted by the app.
+Yay!!!

 ## Caveats